From £10.74Comte de Chambord Colour: Pink. Shape: Full double. Scent: Strong. Flower Period: Repeat Height: 1m

 Description of Ferdinand Pichard Roses:

 This is one of the most popular striped roses.
-Its large flowers are plummy pink-red streaked with very pale pink and the scent is superb.
+Its large flowers are plummy pink-red streaked with very pale pink and a bit of white and the scent is truly superb.
 The bush is healthy and vigorous and the flowers aren't much affected by soggy weather.
-Ferdinand Pichard isn't quite a continuous flowering rose, but if you deadhead it promptly, you will get several strong flushes of blooms over the summer.
+Ferdinand Pichard is a hybrid perpetual rose - which means that if you keep deadheading or cutting for the house it flowers in flushes through the season from June into the Autumn.
+The bush has an upright but compact form with prickly stems and healthy leaves.
+As with a few other shrub roses, it can also be grown as a short climber - it just needs a little bit of support.

 Characteristics of Ferdinand Pichard Bushes: